bmmoker/bmmoker.github.io/content/fantasy/Recap.md

 * Actual Finish: 2nd
 * Record 8-5

 The points for champion finished the last 9 weeks scoring more than 100 points.
 They sprinted out to a 7-1 record helping them clinch the playoffs early, maybe a little too early as they then proceeded to drop 4 out of the last 5 games and 3 in a row.
-Tough tough way to end the season by losing by .02 and then the battle for the #1 seed in weeks 12/13
+Tough tough way to end the season by losing by .02 and then the battle for the number one seed in weeks 12/13

 ### 01 - Le Freak C’est Zeke
 * Projected Finish: 7th